wadewegner/wadewegner.github.com/_posts/2018-02-01-mobile-sdk-with-salesforce-dx.md

 $ sfdx plugins:install sfdx-mobilesdk-plugin
 ```

-Now you if you run `sfdx mobilesdk --help` you'll see all the SDK commands are available.
+Now if you run `sfdx mobilesdk --help` you'll see all the SDK commands are available.

 In case you're wondering, these commands are no different than the `forceios`, `forcedriod`, `forcehybrid`, and `forcereact` commands.
 This plugin is simply a wrapper to include all these commands in a single CLI.
 A big improvement, in my opinion.